netdata/netdata/docs/security-and-privacy-design/README.md

 ### Data Transfers

-While Netdata Agent itself does not engage in any cross-border data transfers, certain infrastructure metadata is transferred to Netdata Cloud for the purpose of providing its services.
-All observability data collected and processed by Netdata Agents, however, stays strictly within the user's infrastructure, eliminating any concerns about cross-border data transfer issues.
+While Netdata Agent itself does not engage in any cross-border data transfers, certain **observability metadata** (e.g. hostnames, metric names, alert names, and alert transitions) is transferred to Netdata Cloud solely to provide routing and alert notifications. **Observability data**, consisting of metric values (time series) and log events, stays strictly within the user's infrastructure, mitigating cross-border data transfer concerns.

-When users utilize Netdata Cloud, the parts of the observability data which are viewed via Netdata Cloud, are streamed from the Netdata Agents to the users’ web browsers via Netdata Cloud, without being stored on Netdata Cloud's servers.
-This is optional and users have the ability to use observability dashboards bypassing Netdata Cloud.
+For users leveraging Netdata Cloud, **observability data** is securely tunneled through Netdata Cloud for real-time viewing, similar to a VPN, without being stored on Netdata Cloud servers.
+This approach ensures that Netdata Cloud maintains only necessary metadata, while full control of observability data remains with the user.

 Netdata Cloud only stores Netdata Cloud users identification data (such as observability users' email addresses) and infrastructure metadata (such as infrastructure hostnames) necessary for Netdata Cloud's operation.
 All these metadata